AnshumanThakur2799/Discussion_Platform/README.md

 docker-compose up --build
 ```
 ### Step 3: Access the API Documentation
-Once the services are running, you can access the API documentation for each service:
+Once the services are running, you can access as well as test the API documentation for each service:

 User Service: http://localhost:8080/api/v1/users/docs <br>
 Auth Service: http://localhost:8080/api/v1/auth/docs  <br>
 Discussions Service: http://localhost:8080/api/v1/discussions/docs

+### You can find Schemas for the project in Schemas.md file

 ## Auth Endpoints